astra-sim/astra-sim/README.md

     }

-### How do I get set up? ###
+### Setup Instructions ###

+Clone the repository
+Run ./build.sh --> you will be asked what backend to download: gem5 or ns3

+## gem5 specific instructions
+1. Enter gem5 when prompted by build.sh.
+This will clone the https://github.com/georgia-tech-synergy-lab/gem5_astra repository inside the network folder
-1. Go to gem5/ directory
+2. Go to network/gem5_astra
-2. Run: "./my_scripts/build_Garnet_standalone.sh" to build it
+3. Run: "./my_scripts/build_Garnet_standalone.sh" to build the garnet network simulator.
-3. Go to runs/ directory
+4. Go to astra_runs/ directory
-4. Run: "./sampleDLRM_a2a.sh runName" where runName is an arbitrary name you choose for this specific run
+5. Run: "./sampleDLRM_a2a.sh runName" where runName is an arbitrary name you choose for this specific run.
+This will run a toy DLRM model over a physical alltoall topology.
-5. After sim finish, go to ../results/runName-a2a directory, the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the csv files)
+6. After the sim finishes, go to ../astra_results/runName-a2a directory, the detailed and EndToEnd csv files for this run are stored there (times are in microseconds in the csv files)

-NOTE: you can use "./sampleDLRM_torus.sh runName" for step 5 instead. the a2a simulates on  a sample physical alltoall topology while torus simulates on top of a physical 3D torus.
+NOTE: you can also run "./sampleDLRM_torus.sh runName" for step 5 instead.
+This will run a toy DLRM model over a physical 3D torus.

 NOTE: The on-screen reported delays after the end of simulation are in cycles while the delays inside the csv files are in terms of microSeconds.